caprover/caprover-website/docs/persistent-apps.md

 For example, you can map `/var/usr` on your server to `/my-host-usr-something` in your container (app).
 This way you can save a file in your container at `/my-host-usr-something/myfile.txt` and the file will be available on your server (host) at `/var/usr/myfile.txt`. **Note** that, if you choose to use this option (specifying a specific host path), you'll have to make sure that the path already exists in your host before assigning it.

 #### Removing Persistent Apps:
 Persistent directories need to be manually removed after you remove an app from Captain dashboard.
-This is to avoid accidental delete of important data.
+This is to avoid accidental deletion of important data.
 To delete persistent directories, depending on the type of persistent directories, steps are different:
 - Volumes (persistent directories mapped to a label):
 ![Volumes](/img/docs/label-path.png)
 For this type, you need to run `docker volume ls` to see the names of the volumes, and then run `docker volume rm NAME_OF_VOLUME` to remove the volume